 We want an insight into the way you think creatively (influences, problem-solving, etc.).
 What is important is that it’s something you’re passionate about and you’re pleased with it, so don’t just put things in that you think we want to see.
 We want to understand what you were trying to achieve and how you got there.

-No, you don't need any prior knowledge of particular software packages but it helps if you are used to working on computers.
-Escape Studios has been training students since 2002 and we've built our reputation on being able to upskill people in industry-standard software quickly and effectively.
-It is more important that you have some creative talent and a passion for the industry – we can teach you the rest.
+You don't need any prior knowledge of particular software but it helps if you are used to working on computers.
+It's more important that you have creative talent and a passion for the industry – we can teach you the rest.

-Animation, Game Art and Visual Effects are all available to study full–time as either a three year Bachelor of Arts (BA) or a four year Integrated Master of Arts (MArt).
+You can study our courses full–time as either a three year Bachelor of Arts (BA) or a four year Integrated Master of Arts (MArt).

-Both prepare you for your future career in your chosen field, but those staying on for the extra year of the MArt are likely to want to start their own studios as this adds entrepreneurship to the mix and you’ll spend this year running your own studio just like a commercial venture (with support and guidance from us of course).
-You can apply for either the BA or the MArt from the start.
+Those staying on for the extra year of the MArt are likely to want to start their own studios.
+As well as graduating with a masters degree, the fouth year adds entrepreneurship to the mix and you’ll spend it running your own studio just like a commercial venture (with guidance from us of course).